etwa-rsc/rules/the-official-rules-of-tiddlywinks.md

 G. Examples of the squop-up turns rule

 G.1 Blue has a turn that causes all the green and yellow winks to become squopped.
 One blue wink and one red wink are not involved in piles but have been brought in and are unpotted.
-There are thus three squop-up turns (Rule 27.1.1).
+There are thus three squop-up turns (Rule 27.2).
 Green cannot play a wink.
 Red plays the first squop-up turn and this does not free an opponent wink.
 Yellow cannot play a wink.
 Blue plays the second squop-up turn and this does not free an opponent wink.
 Green cannot play a wink.
-Red must then ensure that at least one opponent wink (green or yellow) is free at the end of his or her turn (Rule 27.3).
+Red must then ensure that at least one opponent wink (green or yellow) is free at the end of his or her turn (Rule 27.4).
 If red frees a yellow wink, then yellow will be able to play a wink during his or her turn.
-If red frees a green wink and no yellow winks, then yellow cannot play a wink, but blue must leave at least one green wink free at the end of blue’s turn (Rule 27.4.2).
+If red frees a green wink and no yellow winks, then yellow cannot play a wink, but blue must leave at least one green wink free at the end of blue’s turn (Rule 27.5.2).

 G.2 Blue has a turn that causes all the green and yellow winks to become squopped.
 One blue wink and one red wink are not involved in piles but have been brought in and are unpotted.
 There are thus three squop-up turns.
 Green cannot play a wink.
 Red plays the first squop-up turn and this frees a green wink and no yellow winks.
-Because a freeing shot was played, squop-up turns are deemed to have come to an end (Rule 27.4).
+Because a freeing shot was played, squop-up turns are deemed to have come to an end (Rule 27.5).
 Yellow still has no free winks and so cannot play a wink.
 Blue must leave at least one green wink free at the end of blue’s turn.

 G.3 Blue has a turn that causes all the green and yellow winks to become squopped.
 All the free blues are involved in piles, and there are no free red winks.
-There are thus two squop-up turns because this is the special situation detailed in Rule 27.1.2.
+There are thus two squop-up turns because this is the special situation detailed in Rule 27.2.3.
 Green cannot play a wink.
 Red cannot play a wink but this counts as the first squop-up turn.
 Yellow cannot play a wink.
 Blue must then ensure that at least one opponent wink (green or yellow) is free at the end of his or her next turn.

 G.4 Red sends a red wink off the mat.
 After yellow’s turn, blue has a turn that causes all the green and yellow winks to become squopped.
 There are free blue and free red winks but they are all involved in piles.
 There is thus one squop-up turn.
 Green cannot play a wink.
-Red is due to play a freeing shot by Rule 27.3.
+Red is due to play a freeing shot by Rule 27.4.
 However, red must forfeit a shot for going off the mat (Rule 19), and so cannot play a wink this turn.
-This therefore constitutes a failure to free (Rule 27.3.2) and yellow is awarded a free shot with a nominated colour (Rule 27.5).
+This therefore constitutes a failure to free (Rule 27.4.2) and yellow is awarded a free shot with a nominated colour (Rule 27.6).

 G.5 Green and yellow are squopped up.
 Blue plays a shot that simultaneously pots a blue wink, frees a green wink and frees a yellow wink.
-Blue gets another shot in that turn for potting one of his or her winks (Rules 15 and 27.4.1).
-However, because a green wink became free as a result of the blue shot, blue must ensure that there at least one green wink remains free at the end of blue’s turn (Rule 27.4.2).
+Blue gets another shot in that turn for potting one of his or her winks (Rules 15 and 27.5.1).
+However, because a green wink became free as a result of the blue shot, blue must ensure that at least one green wink remains free at the end of blue’s turn (Rule 27.5.2).
 Blue is permitted to squop the yellow wink freed.

 H. Glossary of terms defined in the rules

 Baselines: see Rule 3.3.1

-Failure to free: see Rule 27.5
+Failure to free: see Rule 27.6

 Field of play: see Rule 16

-Flat wink: see Rule 27.1.1

 Foul shot: see Rule 28.1

 Free winks: see Rule 10

-Freeing shot: see Rule 27.3.1
+Freeing shot: see Rule 27.4.1

 Mat: see Rule 3.3

-Nominated colour: see Rule 27.5.1
+Nominated colour: see Rule 27.6.1

 Pile: see Rule 9.2